thruston/tex-tristram/README.md

 - p.139, line 1        Footnote asterisk (apparently) missing from text
 - p.143, line 5        first letter of line has slipped down
 - p.175, line 10       "its accord" -> "its own accord"
+- p.186, line 21       opening paren in roman, but closing in italic type
 - p.201, line 1        "said" --> "sad" (maybe?, also the catch word)
 - p.203, line 11       "to'ther" --> "t'other"
 - p.208, line 19       opening paren is in italic font